-- Ensure that your vehicle's tires are properly inflated. ( $\rightarrow$ P. 678) - Trailer tires are inflated according to the trailer manufacturer's recommendation. - All trailer lights work as required by law. - All lights work each time you connect them. - The trailer ball is set at the proper height for the coupler on the trailer.
+- Ensure that your vehicle's tires are properly inflated. (\rightarrow P. 682) - Trailer tires are inflated according to the trailer manufacturer's recommendation. - All trailer lights work as required by law. - All lights work each time you connect them. - The trailer ball is set at the proper height for the coupler on the trailer.

-- The vehicle remains level when a loaded or unloaded trailer is hitched.
-Do not drive if the vehicle is not level, and check for improper tongue weight, overloading, worn suspension, or other possible causes. - The trailer cargo is securely loaded. - The rear view mirrors conform to all applicable federal, state/provincial or local regulations.
-If they do not, install rear view mirrors appropriate for towing purposes. - Depress TOW/HAUL button (if equipped)
+• The trailer is level when it is hitched.

+Do not drive if the trailer is not level, and check for improper tongue weight, overloading, worn suspension, or other possible causes.

+- The trailer cargo is securely loaded.

+- The rear view mirrors conform to all applicable federal, state/provincial or local regulations.
+If they do not, install rear view mirrors appropriate for towing purposes.

+- Depress TOW/HAUL button (if equipped)